Description

 Submission Guidelines

-Extended abstracts, including references and up to one figure, must not exceed one page in length.
-The format of the paper must follow the Hymlin Symposium on Medical Robotic double-column format.
-The authors may also submit a two-minute long explanatory video along with their submissions.
+Extended abstracts, including references and up to one figure, must be submitted in the double-column format and must not exceed one page in length.
+The authors may also submit a two-minute explanatory video along with their submissions.
 All the abstracts must be uploaded by the submission form.
 We expect that at least one author of each accepted abstract will register for the symposium and present the work during the workshop.
+Templates can be found here.

 Important Dates